sindhu-ku/CAF_plotter/tute/Tutorial_Jan2024_workshop.md

 ## What is in this repository (Version used for tutorial v2.0.0)

-* simple_macro directory:

-  -A simple C++ macro that plots the energy of reconstructed particles tagged as muons.
+* A C++ macro that plots the energy of reconstructed particles tagged as muons.

   -Can take structured or flat CAFs.

   -Works on DUNE gpvm and needs it.

-* python_flatCAF directory:

-  -Plots truth and reco interaction vertex x from flat CAFs using uproot and pandas.
+* A python script that plots truth and reco interaction energies from flat CAFs using uproot and pandas.

   -Can only take flat CAFs.

   -Does not work on DUNE gpvm and does not need it.

-## Plotting structured CAFs
+## C++ using SRProxy for structured and flat CAFs

 Make an input list of CAF files:
 ```